Author picture Fongang Rodrique

 Since we created a webhook listener already, let us go ahead and see how it can be triggered in a real-life scenario.

-Hookdeck dashboard Paddle event received
+Hookdeck Console Paddle event received

 • Back in the terminal of the localhost application, the successful payload from the webhook is received and logged